-Four “cross-cutting” workgroups (Equity, Data Capacity, Policy and Advocacy, and Community Engagement) increase the impact of other workgroups by offering intensive focus and expertise across the KConnect structure.
+Four “cross-cutting” workgroups (Equity & Inclusion, Data & Capacity, Policy & Advocacy, and Community Engagement) increase the impact of other workgroups by offering intensive focus and expertise across the KConnect structure.

 Goal: Develop data capabilities of workgroups and partner organizations so that continuous improvement through data is a part of every workgroup and partner’s DNA.

 This workgroup provides data support to the other workgroups and to the overall initiative when selecting indicators and interpreting data on an ongoing basis.
 This group also develops strategies to provide data support and coaching to individual partner organizations.

 Goal: Develop an overall framework for how the initiative can create strategies that address the needs of all groups, but that pay particular attention to marginal groups.

 In addition, this workgroup consults with other workgroups on how best to implement strategies that are both “universal” and “targeted.”
 Members of this group begin with a deep understanding of applied Targeted Universalism, and serve as subject matter experts for these strategies.

 Goal: Authentically engage all sectors in the community to deeply understand the community’s needs and aspirations and translate those perspectives into responsive strategies.
 The committee will also ensure that the numerous sectors in the community are consistently involved in the initiative’s decision-making.
 Lastly, the committee will communicate the goals of the initiative to the various parts of the community.

 Although the backbone will likely be the public face of the initiative, this committee will help design strategies to gather input, and to inform the many parts of the community.
 The committee will also work closely with the Policy and Advocacy Workgroup to align public mobilization efforts.
 Above all, this group will embody authentic engagement and transparency.